derek-dchu/awesome-note/binary_tree.md

     return arr
     ```

-  2. In-order: when push a right node into stack, also push all its left children into stack.
+  2. In-order
     ```
     arr := {}
     stack := {}
     curr := root
-    while curr is not nil
-        push curr into stack
-        curr = curr.left
-    while stack is not empty
+    while stack is not empty or node is not nil if node is not nil then
+            stack.push(node)
+            node := node.left
+        else
             node := stack.pop()
             append node.val to arr
-        curr := node.right
-        while curr is not nil
-            push curr into stack
-            curr = curr.left
+            curr = curr.right
     return arr
     ```